 The issue is cheese is also very calorically dense and is quite simple to overeat which can, over time, lead to weight gain.

-Yogurt has found a great many ways of preparation in the low carb and ketogenic communities if you take a no-carb yogurt and add a flavoring or protein crunch style, or chocolate of supplements, you can make this a healthy and easy choice on the go.
+Yogurt has found a great many ways of preparation in the low carb and ketogenic communities if you take a no-carb yogurt and add a flavoring or protein crunch style, you can make this a healthy and easy choice on the go.

 There are a great many options that are now available thanks to the popularity of ketogenic and other diets taking shape, from cashew milk to almond milk, to other animal milk.